shoghli1999/Image-Processing/README.md

 ## 📚 Bachelor Course Project

-This project was developed as part of my **Bachelor's degree coursework** in Computer Science/Engineering, focusing on **Digital Image Processing**.
+This project was developed as part of my **Bachelor's degree coursework** in Computer Engineering, focusing on **Digital Image Processing**.
 The project demonstrates and compares five fundamental edge detection algorithms commonly used in computer vision and image analysis.

 ## 🎯 Project Overview